 [True Story] Why it's better to keep your hand moving even if you have trigger finger

-The reason why it is better to keep moving your hand even if you have trigger finger (trigger finger/tendonitis) is because there is a possibility that the joint will become stiff and fixed.
+The reason it is better to keep using your hand even if you have trigger finger (trigger finger / tendon sheath inflammation) is that if you stop moving it, the joint may stiffen and become fixed.

-Even if the symptoms are mild at first, if you leave it untreated, the symptoms will gradually progress, so it is important to find a solution as soon as possible.
-If you leave the finger joints immobile, they will become stiff , and treatment will eventually become more difficult.
+Even if the symptoms are mild at first, leaving them untreated can allow them to gradually worsen, so it is important to address the problem early.
+If you leave the finger joints immobile, they will become stiff , and treatment may eventually become more difficult.

-Here, we will look at how to solve trigger finger by looking at its causes, based on actual treatments.
+Here, based on an actual treatment case, we will look at how trigger finger can be improved by examining its causes.

-This article will also be useful for the following people:
+This article may also be helpful for people who:

 • Have been diagnosed with trigger finger or tendonitis

-• Trigger finger occurs even when the hand is rested
+• Develop trigger finger even when resting the hand

-Does overuse of the hand cause trigger finger?
+Is overuse of the hand the cause of trigger finger?

-If you are diagnosed with trigger finger, you may be instructed to avoid tasks that require the use of your hands.
-This is because trigger finger is caused by overuse of the hands and fingers, and so the strain on the tendons and tendon sheaths in the hands is reduced.
+If you are diagnosed with trigger finger, you may be told to avoid activities that require the use of your hands.
+This is because trigger finger is often thought to be caused by overuse of the hands and fingers, and reducing the strain on the tendons and tendon sheaths in the hand is believed to help.

-Tasks that make trigger finger more likely include using a computer keyboard or mouse, playing musical instruments such as the piano, and sports that use the hands, such as tennis.
-However, many people overuse their fingertips using computers or smartphones, and not everyone suffers from trigger finger.
-If overuse of the hands is the cause, it is likely that with the increase in smartphone users, more people than before are suffering from trigger finger.
+Activities said to make trigger finger more likely include using a computer keyboard or mouse, playing instruments such as the piano, and sports that rely heavily on the hands, such as tennis.
+However, many people heavily overuse their fingertips with computers and smartphones, and not everyone develops trigger finger.
+If overuse of the hands were truly the cause, then with the increase in smartphone users, we would expect far more people than before to be suffering from trigger finger.

-To what extent can overuse of the hands and fingers cause trigger finger?
+So to what extent can overuse of the hands and fingers actually cause trigger finger?

-People who do not develop trigger finger even if they overuse their hands
+People who do not develop trigger finger even when they overuse their hands

 Musician's pain ratio

-Let's take a look at how overuse of the hands and fingers is related to trigger finger.
+Let us look at how much overuse of the hands and fingers is actually related to trigger finger.

-It is important to consider that the cause of trigger finger may not just be overuse of the hand, but something else.
+This suggests that the cause of trigger finger may not be overuse of the hand alone, but something else as well.

-The key to solving trigger finger is to understand your body's habits
+The key to resolving trigger finger is understanding your body's habits

-We now know that trigger finger is not limited to overuse of the hand or finger.
-Therefore, we can also say that resting the finger will not necessarily cure it.
-Furthermore, considering the risk of the joint stiffening from not moving the finger, it is better to move the hand unless there is severe pain.
+We now know that trigger finger is not caused only by overuse of the hand or fingers.
+That also means that simply resting the finger will not necessarily cure it.
+In addition, considering the risk that the joint may stiffen if the finger is not moved, it is better to keep using the hand unless the pain is severe.

-The next thing to consider is, "Why does trigger finger appear?", "What are the causes other than overuse of the hand?", and "What are the differences between people who develop trigger finger and those who don't?"
+The next questions to consider are: “Why does trigger finger appear?”
+“What causes it besides overuse of the hand?” and “What is the difference between people who develop trigger finger and those who do not?”

-People who suffer from trigger finger have problems with the way they use their body and the movement of their joints.
-By knowing these, you can identify the cause and see how to solve it as quickly as possible.
-Let's take a look at the physical habits that cause trigger finger and tendonitis .
+People who suffer from trigger finger tend to have characteristic patterns in the way they use their body and in how their joints move.
+By understanding these, it becomes easier to identify the cause and see the quickest path toward improvement.
+Let us look at the physical habits that lead to trigger finger and tendonitis .

-The illustration shows a shoulder movement test.
-Ideally, the index finger should be able to touch at least the fifth thoracic vertebra.
-This can be difficult for people with hand problems.
+The illustration shows a shoulder mobility test.
+Ideally, the index finger should be able to reach at least the fifth thoracic vertebra.
+For people who have problems with their hands, this can be a difficult movement.

-How does having tight chest muscles affect trigger finger?
+How does tightness in the chest muscles affect trigger finger?

-The relationship between trigger finger and chest muscles
+The relationship between trigger finger and the chest muscles

 Shoulders do not touch the floor

-We know that people who suffer from trigger finger have stiff chest muscles, but why does this cause trigger finger?
+We have seen that people with trigger finger tend to have tight chest muscles, but why does that lead to trigger finger?

-The muscles in your chest affect the position of your shoulder blades, and if your shoulder blades are out of position, it's the same as if your arms are out of position.
+The chest muscles affect the position of the shoulder blades, and when the shoulder blades are out of position, the arms are also no longer in the proper position.

-When your arm is not in the correct position, it puts pressure on the muscles and nerves that control your hand, which can lead to trigger finger, as well as weakness and numbness in your hand.
+When the arm is not in the correct position, pressure is placed on the muscles and nerves that control the hand.
+As a result, not only trigger finger, but also difficulty moving the fingers and numbness can appear.

-The illustration shows whether there is a gap between the shoulders and the floor.
+The illustration shows a check for whether there is a gap between the shoulders and the floor.
 Ideally, there should be no gap.
-This will improve as you release tension in your chest muscles.
+This will improve as tension in the chest muscles is released.

 STEP